Deltares/CoSMoS/docs/source/manual/meteo.rst

         - Coupled Ocean/Atmosphere Mesoscale Prediction System (COAMPS) tropical cyclone hindcast

 - Collect
-    CoSMoS loops through the *meteo_subset.xml* data and finds subsets that match the *meteo_dataset* specified in the scenario file.
+    CoSMoS loops through the *meteo_database.toml* data and finds datasets that match the *meteo_dataset* specified in the scenario file.
-    For each *meteo_subset*, CoSMoS collects the data from the netcdf files that are located in the specific meteo folder.
+    For each *meteo_dataset*, CoSMoS collects the data from the netcdf files that are located in the specific meteo folder.
     The individual CoSMoS model classes (see :ref:`Model classes <modelclasses>`) then write the meteo input files.

 Spiderweb forcing